-With globalization now having an effect on our lives, a range of new issues have appeared in a variety of fields.
-The purpose of this department is to develop professionals equipped with a global perspective, advanced language skills, and broad education-the attributes of a person who can deal with these issues.
-From your second year, you can choose one of two courses: the "International Cooperation Course," in which you will gain knowledge related to world peace and learn skills required to solve global problems, and the "Global Business Course," in which you will learn skills to contribute to society through business.
+With globalization making a huge impact on our lives, a range of new issues have arisen in a variety of fields.
+The objective of this department is to develop professionals equipped with a global perspective, advanced language skills, and a broad education-the attributes of a person who can deal with these issues.
+From your second year, you can choose one of two courses: the "International Cooperation Course", in which you will gain knowledge related to world peace and learn skills required to solve global problems, and the "Global Business Course", in which you will learn skills that will help you to contribute to society through business.

-Learning another foreign language in addition to English helps students enhance their proficiency in the language and develop a specialized understanding of the language.
+Students will learn about another foreign language in addition to English in order to improve their skills in that language, deepening their specialized understanding of the language.